django/dsf-working-groups/active/security.md

 The security team is responsible for [Django’s security policies](https://docs.djangoproject.com/en/dev/internals/security/).
 This includes:

 - Reviewing security reports via security@djangoproject.com
-- Evaluating and patching confirmed security issues
+- Evaluating and developing fixes for confirmed security issues
+- Applying, backporting and releasing those fixes as patches and Django releases
 - Communicating with reporters
 - Communicating with the public about security releases
 - Communicating with operating-system vendors and other distributors of Django